+- 1. All staff know strategies to maintain a safe environment

-- 2. All staff know how to access support - 3.
-Support is readily available
+- 2. All staff know how to access support

+- 3. Support is readily available

 School-wide routines, crisis training, and planning, good communication, and quick reference materials are a few essential tools in ensuring that staff know how to obtain support, and that support is readily available.
 The following guidelines are posted in all buildings near the telephone to ensure quick access to support as well as strategies for de-escalation and personal safety.